jpcody/Stuff-to-Build/README.md

 ### Textmate

-* Format JavaScript on serve
+* Format JavaScript on save